Cho Yong-ho

 Cho Yong-ho (born 15 February 1955) is a South Korean judge, serving as a Justice of the Constitutional Court of Korea from April 2013 to April 2019.

 Professional life

-Born in Cheongyang, South Chungcheong Province, Cho Young (born February 15, 1955), He graduated from the Department of Law at Konkuk University.
-He passed the 20th Bar Examination and was a member of the 10th Class, He was promoted to Chief Judge in 1999 and served as Chief Judge of the Chuncheon District Court,In February 2009, Chief Justice of the Seoul Southern District Court, in February 2010, Chief Justice of the Gwangju High Court, In 2011, Chief Justice of the Seoul High Court in 2012, and Chief Justice of the Seoul High Court in 2013.,In April 2013, he became a judge of the Constitutional Court upon the recommendation of President Park Geun-hye.
+Born in Cheongyang, South Chungcheong Province, Cho Young (born February 15, 1955) graduated from the Department of Law at Konkuk University.
+He passed the 20th Bar Examination and was a member of the 10th Class.
+He was promoted to Chief Judge in 1999 and served as Chief Judge of the Chuncheon District Court.
+In February 2009, he became Chief Justice of the Seoul Southern District Court; in February 2010, Chief Justice of the Gwangju High Court; in 2011, Chief Justice of the Seoul High Court; in 2012, and Chief Justice of the Seoul High Court in 2013.
+In April 2013, he became a judge of the Constitutional Court upon the recommendation of President Park Geun-hye.